aws-samples/cfn101-workshop/content/intermediate/operations/stack-policy-and-prevention-controls/index.md

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. From **Create stack**, choose **With new resources (standard)**.
 3. From **Specify template**, choose **Upload a template file**.
 Upload the `stack-policy-lab.yaml` template, and choose **Next**.
 4. Enter a Stack name.
-For example, specify `stack-policy-lab`.
+For example, specify `cfn-workshop-stack-policy`.
 In the parameters section, choose to accept the parameter value for `SNSTopicTagValue` as `Topic-Tag-1`.
 Choose **Next**.
 5. In **Configure Stack Options** page; under **Stack policy**, choose **Enter stack policy** and paste the following code for the stack policy.
 Under **Stack creation options**, choose **Activated** for **Termination protection**, and choose **Next**.

 ```json